ankitaditya/kalkinso/README.md

 ## Contributing

-We welcome contributions to the Kalkinso project.
+We welcome contributions to the KALKINSO project.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch: